 In the state of Iowa, the juvenile court can grant emergency custody under the following circumstances:

-- The parent or guardian refuses to comply with a request from a child protection worker, juvenile court officer, or law enforcement officer for an examination of the child.
-This could be a physical examination, a mental examination, or a medical test.
+• The parent or guardian refuses to comply with a request from a child protection worker, juvenile court officer, or law enforcement officer to examine the child.
+This could be a physical, mental, or medical test.

 The juvenile court’s emergency custody order must specify that the following conditions have been met:

-- It would be contrary to the child’s welfare to remain in the parent’s home.
+• It would contradict the child’s welfare to remain in the parent’s home.

 The emergency custody order must also inform the affected parent that they may lose their parental rights to the child.